DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 <br><br>
 **Example**

-If Planner Scrip Location contains the value above, and 'Other...' is selected in the Planner field, the script 'my_planner_script.py' will be used for Planning in the Task.
+If Planner Scrip Location contains the value below, and 'Other...' is selected in the Planner field, the script 'my_planner_script.py' will be used for planning in the task.
 ```
 Field value: /my/scripts/my_planner_script.py
 ```